MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * Or use this link: https://app-academy.slack.com/messages/hunters
 * In the morning, continue work on your resume and cover letter (see W9D6-7).
 Your peers will start reviewing your materials tomorrow.
 * Start preparing your [browser game][browser-game] and code_intensive
-* Enter the URLs for the browser game in the Job App Material on the Jobberwocky
 * Lectures begin this afternoon.
 See the a/A Lectures and Events shared calendar for exact times.